This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Grapes have been classified as a low glycemic index (GI) food, with GI values ranging between 43-53.
 However, having a low GI value is not necessarily the same as having blood sugar benefits.

-Recent studies have shown that grapes, grape juices and grape extracts, due to the amazing phytonutrients found in them, may offer better blood sugar balance, better insulin regulation and increased insulin sensitivity.
+Recent studies have shown that grapes, grape juices and grape extracts, due to the amazing phytonutrients found in them, may offer better blood sugar balance, better insulin regulation and increased insulin sensitivity, however.

 In one study, freeze-dried grape powder and grape powder extracts, obtained from red, green and blue-purple seeded and seedless California grapes, were tested for their effects on glucose tolerance and inflammation.
 Results showed improved glucose tolerance and reduced inflammation.